muhamash/library-api-express-ts-monggose/question.md

 Your project must include:

 *   Proper schema validation
-*   Business logic enforcement (e.g., availability control on borrow)
+*   Business logic enforcement (e.g., available control on borrow)
 *   Use of aggregation pipeline
 *   At least one **Mongoose static or instance method**
 *   Use of **Mongoose middleware** (`pre`, `post`)